Quick Search:

 In the End

-In a word, you can backup Dropbox to iCloud by downloading and re-uploading, or using the Dropbox and iCloud drive folder.
-Meanwhile, if you want to backup Dropbox to another cloud, you can ask a third-party service, MultCloud, for help, which just offers you a direct way to backup data from cloud to cloud.
+In a word, you can backup Dropbox to iCloud by downloading and re-uploading, using the Dropbox and iCloud drive folder, or using MultCloud to accomplish this target directly.
+This service offers you a direct way to backup data from cloud to cloud.
+With its recovery feature, you will find it easy and seamless to restore backed up data without costing a penny.